The First Intercontinental: 62 Years Since the First Flight of the Famous Il-62

-The Il-62 aircraft (NATO codification: Classic) became the first Soviet turbojet long-range passenger airliner of intercontinental range.
+The Il-62 aircraft (NATO codename: Classic) was the first Soviet turbojet long-range passenger airliner of intercontinental range.
 It was developed at the Ilyushin Design Bureau in 1960, taking into account global requirements for aircraft of this class, to replace the Tu-114 and Il-18 aircraft.

 In terms of technical perfection, the Il-62 corresponded to the "second generation" turbojet passenger aircraft.
 A group of design engineers from the Design Bureau were awarded the Lenin Prize for the creation of this aircraft.
-It made its first flight on January 2, 1963, and went into operation four years later, officially becoming the first domestic airliner of intercontinental range.
+The first flight was made on January 2, 1963, and four years later it went into operation, officially becoming the first domestic airliner of intercontinental range.

 The Il-62, capable of making non-stop flights to the Far East from Moscow, was considered a marvel of technology in the early 1970s.
-Serial production aircraft became the main aircraft of Aeroflot.
+Production models became the main aircraft of Aeroflot.

-Tests and subsequent operation of the new machine confirmed its effectiveness both in a technical sense and in terms of basic amenities for passengers.
+Tests and subsequent operation of the new machine confirmed its effectiveness both in the technical sense and in relation to the basic amenities for passengers.
 In flight, the Il-62 is quiet and comfortable.
-The flexible wing absorbs most of the turbulence loads, passengers hardly feel any shaking when the aircraft passes through areas of turbulent air.
-Passengers are spared from noise, shaking, and vibration in flight.
+The flexible wing absorbs most of the loads from turbulence, passengers hardly feel any shaking when the aircraft passes through areas of turbulent air.
+Passengers are spared from noise, shaking and vibration in flight.

 Sergey Ilyushin, Soviet aircraft designer

-The Il-62 long-range turbojet and its subsequent modification, the Il-62M, provided comfort and high flight safety for passengers, and also served the further development of international routes.
+The Il-62 turbojet long-range airliner and its subsequent modification, the Il-62M, provided comfort and high flight safety for passengers, and also served the further development of international lines.

 Passenger transportation started in 1967.
-In total, more than 290 aircraft were produced during the serial production period.
+In total, more than 290 aircraft were produced during the serial production.
 86 airliners were delivered to other countries, some of which are still in operation.

 Technical characteristics of the Il-62M aircraft: